-The best 3D modelling software won't automatically make you a better artist – for that you need great 3D skills – but when it comes to creating incredible 3D art, having the right 3D modelling software for your style, skill level and budget will help.
+The best 3D modelling software won't automatically make you a better artist – for that you need great 3D skills.
+But when it comes to creating incredible 3D art, having the right 3D modelling software for your style, skill level and budget certainly helps.

 On this page, we bring you the best paid-for 3D modelling software; and on the next you'll find the best free 3D modelling software.